AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 ## Customize a theme {#customize-a-theme-core-components}

-Customizing a theme refers to the process of modifying and personalizing the appearance of a theme.
+Customizing a theme refers to the process of modifying,styling and personalizing the appearance of a theme.
 When you customize a theme, you change its design elements, layout, colors, typography, and sometimes the underlying code.
 It lets you create a unique and tailored look for your website or application while maintaining the basic structure and functionality provided by the theme.

 ### Prerequisites {#prerequisites-to-customize}